xcp-ng/xcp-ng-org/docs/upgrade.md

 ## Release Notes & Known Issues

-Read the [release notes](currentrelease.md) and [known issues](currentrelease.md#known-issues) for every version that is higher than your current version.
+Read the [Release Notes and Known Issues](releases.md#all-releases) for every release that is higher than your current release.
 They may provide additional instructions for specific situations.
-Also **please read the following warnings below**:
+Also **please read the following warnings**:

 :::warning
 * Always upgrade and reboot the pool master **FIRST**